Leslie Gaston: Personal life

 Gaston was born to Eddie and Sally Gaston in Montgomery, Alabama, where she grew up and attended Saint James School, graduating in June 1998.
 She went on to graduate from the University of North Carolina at Chapel Hill in December 2002 with a bachelor's degree in communications.
 After the Women's United Soccer Association folded in 2003, she began working as a marketing coordinator for arts and entertainment at The Atlanta Journal-Constitution.
 She married her husband David Marcus in April 2009, working at the time at a graphic design firm.
-They resided in Atlanta until 2014, when they relocated with their three children to Carbondale, Colorado.
+They resided in Atlanta until 2014, when they relocated with their 2 children to Carbondale, Colorado.

-Gaston dealt with numerous injuries during her career, primarily on her knee, requiring eleven surgeries (six on the left knee and five on the right).
+Gaston dealt with numerous injuries during her career, primarily on her knee, requiring sixteen surgeries.
 Her first knee surgery occurred in high school, while the remaining ten were in college.
 This included five surgeries to replace her anterior cruciate ligament.
 However, she continued to play soccer against the advice of doctors.
 Despite dealing with knee pain after finishing her career, she would later state: "if I had to do it all over again, I wouldn't change anything.
 I know that sounds strange.
 But all the injuries have shaped my character and life in a way that I never thought something as devastating as having five ACLs could.
 I know whatever obstacles I face, I can get through them."
 She also broke her right leg, broke her ankle twice, bruised her kidney, broke her collarbone, and had four concussions all before finishing high school.